Center for Art Law Summer School 2026

 Atreya MathurDirector of Legal Research, Center for Art Law

 Atreya Mathur is the Director of Legal Research at the Center for Art Law.
 She received her Master of Laws from New York University School of Law where she specialized in Competition, Innovation, and Information Laws, with a focus on copyright, intellectual property, and art law.
-She is an attorney from India and also co-founded m e r a k i consultancy, a consultancy service focused on legal academia and higher education in law. -
+She also co-founded m e r a k i consultancy, a consultancy service focused on legal academia and higher education in law. -

 Richard Lehun